 From humble beginnings, Puzzling World has been constantly evolving.
-For nearly 50 years it has pioneered a new type of visitor attraction and provided Wanaka with a top-quality tourism icon.
+For over 50 years it has pioneered a new type of visitor attraction and provided Wanaka with a top-quality tourism icon.

 As a family-run business, the themes of fun, affordability and uniqueness are just as evident today as they were in the beginning.

 Always striving to provide the best visitor experience possible, Puzzling World continues to grow and evolve.